k8s-school/k8s-advanced/B_prometheus/README.md

 An up and running k8s cluster

-WARN: tested on dind-cluster+kubeadm, do not work well on GKE.
+WARN: successfully tested on kind-v0.5.1, do not work well on GKE.

 # Pre-requisite: Initialize helm